Best UK driving test centre near me

 Where the wait-time data comes from

-DVSA does not publish per-centre wait-time data as a downloadable feed.
-The wait estimates here are modelled from the National Audit Office's December 2024 investigation into car driving test waiting times, plus the DVSA Despatch blog updates and Freedom of Information releases.
+The DVSA now publishes official median waits for many centres (tables DRT122F and DRT121G, refreshed monthly), and this tool uses them where available.
+For centres without official coverage the estimate is modelled from regional demand patterns and the National Audit Office's December 2025 investigation into car driving test waiting times, plus DVSA Despatch blog updates and Freedom of Information releases.
 Estimates are derived from regional demand patterns and current test volume per centre.

 For booking purposes, always check live availability on gov.uk via the link on each result card.
 Wait estimates are for ranking guidance, not for booking decisions.